Canada says it is close to deal with EU on possible fix to WTO deadlock

 "In the event that those efforts are unsuccessful, we need to be prepared.
 So we have been working with the European Union to find an interim fix," he told a news conference.

-"After this summit we are closer to finalising an agreement which would help preserve the function of an appeal system within the WTO until we find a more permanent solution."
+"After this summit we are closer to finalizing an agreement which would help preserve the function of an appeal system within the WTO until we find a more permanent solution."

+The U.S. Trade Representative's office declined to comment.
+Washington argues that the WTO's dispute settlement system, particularly at the Appellate Body level, must be changed since it has "strayed extensively from original understandings," as agreed on by members.

+Kelly Ann Shaw, deputy director of Trump's National Economic Council, told an event in Washington on Wednesday that the Trump administration was continuing to press for a series of WTO reforms, and welcomed a commitment by the Group of 20 industrialized countries last month to work on such changes.

 A joint statement issued after the Montreal meeting said the fix involved setting up an interim appeal arbitration arrangement based on existing WTO rules.